Muhsin

 state since his foray into politics in 2003.
 Therefore, the President must, or rather should, have been

 carefully calculating the situation.
-How he approaches it means so much.
+How he approaches it matters greatly.
 Against all the odds, no one doubts the massive

 goodwill he still enjoys in the state.
 Regardless

-of how he handles it, he stands a perfect
+of how he handles it, he has a strong

-chance to win it in the 2019 election.
+chance of winning the 2019 election.
 But that is not all.
 Where is the trust

 of millions of faithful voters in him?

-The Kano State House of Assembly (KSHA) has begun a probe of the videos.
+The Kano State House of Assembly (KSHA) has initiated an investigation into the videos.
 They invited

-the journalist-cum-publisher, Jaafar Jaafar who released the videos in his Daily Nigerian online newspaper.
+the journalist-publisher Jaafar Jaafar, who published the videos on his Daily Nigerian online newspaper.
 He

-courageously went and answered questions under tight security.
+courageously answered questions under strict security.
 Following the

 hearing session at the assembly, two entirely

-unrelated issues surrounding the whole saga hunt me since then.
+unrelated issues surrounding the whole saga have haunted me since then.

 First,

 investigate the matter.
-The governor enjoys immunity, however, establishments such
+The governor enjoys immunity; however, agencies such

-as the DSS, EFCC, even the police are the ones known to have experts on crimes like this.
+as the DSS, the EFCC, and even the police are known to have experts in such crimes.
 The KSHA

 are lawmakers, not law enforcers.
 Therefore, if they genuinely mean business, they should hire people with technical know-how on videography, forensics, etc. Additionally,